vmarquez/PureBomberMan/README.md

 ```scala
 val statsLens = VLens.lensu[Player, PlayerStats]((player, ns) => player.copy(stats = ns), _.stats)
 ```
 So how do we combine them?
-Ok I lied, VLens actually looks like this:
+We'll expand on our Lens implementation:
 ```scala
 case class VLens[a, b](set: (a, b) => a, get: a => b) {
     def andthen[c](otherlens: VLens[b, c]): VLens[a, c] = {